Infinitesimal rational actions: Generically free rational actions

 \begin{corollary} For every infinitesimal trigonalizable $k$-group scheme $G$ there exists an integer $r>0$ such that for every variety $X$ of dimension $\geq r$ there exist generically free rational actions of $G$ on $X$. \end{corollary}

 \begin{proof} Any trigonalizable $k$-group scheme $G$ has a closed immersion in the smooth $k$-algebraic group $T_n$ of trigonalizable matrices for some $n$.
 This $k$-group scheme is $k$-solvable.
-Moreover, if $G$ is infinitesimal, it is contained in the kernel of some power of the Frobenius of $T_n$.
+Moreover, if $G$ is infinitesimal, it is contained in the kernel of some iterated of the Frobenius of $T_n$.
 Therefore, by the previous Proposition, any variety of dimension greater or equal to the dimension of $T_n$ admits a generically free $G$-action. \end{proof}

 \begin{rmk} Notice that, as a consequence of the above Proposition \ref{frobkeraction}, we have that for every variety $X$ of dimension $n$ and for any $j\leq n$, there exists a nilpotent $k$-linear derivation $D$ on $K=k(X)$ of order $p^j$.
-Indeed, consider a generically free rational action of $W_j^1$ on $X$ which corresponds to a module algebra structure where $k[T]/(T^{p^j})$ represents $\alpha_{p^j}$, the Cartier dual of $W_j^1$.
-Then $D^{p^j}=0$ and, by \cite[III.\textsection2, Corollary 2.7]{DG}, $D,D^p,\dots,D^{p^{j-1}}$ are $K$-linearly independent, hence $D$ has order $j$. \end{rmk}
+Indeed, by loc. cit. there exists a generically free rational action of $W_j^1$ on $X$.
+This corresponds to a module algebra structure where $k[T]/(T^{p^j})$ is the $k$-Hopf algebra of $\alpha_{p^j}$, the Cartier dual of $W_j^1$.
+Then $D^{p^j}=0$ and, by \cite[III.\textsection2, Corollary 2.7]{DG}, $D,D^p,\dots,D^{p^{j-1}}$ are $K$-linearly independent (indeed otherwise $v$ would have a non-trivial kernel), hence $D$ has order $j$. \end{rmk}